Colleges

 The teaching hospitals attached to government colleges in Jharkhand have a combined 3,024 beds, averaging 432 per institution.
 Rajendra Institute of Medical Sciences (RIMS), Ranchi has the largest hospital with 2,191 beds.

-The average seat intake across government colleges is 54.
-Rajendra Institute of Medical Sciences (RIMS), Ranchi has the highest capacity at 180 seats, while MGM Medical College, Jamshedpur has 100 seats.
+The average seat intake across government colleges is 143.
+Rajendra Institute of Medical Sciences (RIMS), Ranchi has the highest capacity at 250 seats, while Sheikh Bhikhari Medical College & Hospital, Hazaribagh has 100 seats.

 Government medical education in Jharkhand has a history spanning 59 years.
 Rajendra Institute of Medical Sciences (RIMS), Ranchi, established in 1960, is the oldest government institution.
 The newest addition is Medinirai Medical College, Palamu, established in 2019.